frenchy0943/portfolio/README.md

 # Online Portfolio HTML page
-* An online version of my resume
+* An HTML representation of my resume